Phil-boter/final-project/README.md

 # final-project/EL JEFFE

-El JEFFE will help you, when you stand in the supermarket still not knowing what to eat or cook by searching online for shopping lists and recipes.
+El JEFFE will help you, when you are in the supermarket still not knowing what to eat or cook, by searching online for shopping lists and recipes.
-If everything fails it also has an implemented restaurant search for the nearest restaurant of your choice.
+If everything fails it also has an implemented restaurant search for the nearest local of your choice.

 ## About
     I builded this project during my attendance to the Coding Bootcamp at Spiced Academy's in Berlin.